How to Start a Dead ATV: Step-By-Step Guide

 When you first notice that your ATV is dead and does not show any sign of wanting to start, it’s only natural to suspect a dead battery.
 After all, that is the most common cause when faced with such an issue.

-But, before you check the battery, it’s a good idea to rule out most simple things first.
-This guide begins with the quick and easy steps before working our way through the more time-consuming issues.
+However, before inspecting the battery, it’s wise to rule out the more superficial things.
+This guide starts with quick and easy steps before progressing to more time-consuming issues.

-If you’re confident that your battery is dead, you may skip down ahead to the part on how to start an ATV that has a dead battery.
+If you’re confident that your battery is dead, you may skip ahead to the part on starting an ATV with a dead battery.

 1. Make sure the kill switch is in the ON or RUN position

 While this may sound too obvious, you’d be surprised how common this simple mistake is.
-The run switch, also known as the kill switch, needs to be on for the ATV to start.
+The run switch, also known as the kill switch, must be on for the ATV to start.

 I’ll be the first to admit having assumed that the kill switch was in “ON” like I usually leave it.
 Only to later realize, after wasting precious riding time on troubleshooting, that I had switched it off the last time I parked the bike.

 Another scenario is if someone else has pushed down the kill switch.
 If you have children, you know they like playing on parked vehicles by randomly pushing buttons.
-The shiny red, easily accessible killswitch is a temptation it can be hard for them to resist.
-So always begin by making sure it is set to “RUN” or “ON.”
+The shiny red, easily accessible killswitch is a temptation that can be hard for them to resist.
+So, always begin by making sure it is set to “RUN” or “ON.”

 Some ATVs use a tether pull-cord style kill switch instead of or in conjunction with a kill switch.
 Make sure the cap at the end of the cord is connected correctly.

-2. Make Sure the ATV Is in Park and the Parking brake engaged
+2. Make Sure the ATV Is in Park and the Parking Brake is Engaged

-Many ATVs are designed not to start when in gear as a safety precaution.
+As a safety precaution, many ATVs are designed not to start when in gear.
 The gear shifter must be in “Park” or “Neutral,” or the starter will not engage.

-Also, on some models, the parking brake needs to be engaged to turn off the starter interlock.
+Also, on some models, the parking brake must be engaged to turn off the starter interlock.

 3. Make Sure the Battery Terminals Are Properly Connected

 After gaining access to the battery, make sure both the positive and the negative battery terminals have not come loose from the battery terminals.
-Also, make sure the terminals do not look overly corroded, leading to a bad connection.
+Also, ensure the terminals do not look overly corroded, leading to a bad connection.

 4. Make Sure the Main Power Switch Is Turned On